Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/fixme1.py.md

   print('That is correct!
 Here\'s your flag: ' + flag)
 ```

-The `print` statement is indented but should be.
+The `print` statement is indented but shouldn't be.
 Remove the spaces before `print` and save the script.

-Then try to run it again
+Then try to run the script again
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Fixme1.py]
 └─$ python fixme1.py